 Various factors outside our control pose a threat to our intellectual property.
 We may fail to obtain or be able to maintain effective or sufficient intellectual property protection, and some of our intellectual property rights may be challenged, resulting in reduced protection or being declared unenforceable or invalid.
 The time and cost required to defend our intellectual property rights can be substantial.
-There can be no assurance our intellectual property rights will be sufficient to prevent third parties from offering competitive products or services or that unauthorized third parties will not attempt to copy them or our intellectual Property, including our innovations or technologies, or use, misappropriate or disclose information that we consider confidential or proprietary.
-It is possible for third parties, including our competitors, to obtain patents relating to products, services, innovations and technologies infringe their patents.
-Even though we may hold patents covering our products, services, innovations and technologies, it is possible for such third parties can seek to charge us a licensing fee or preclude the use of our products or services and file suit against us.
-Additionally, unauthorized third parties may try to copy or reverse engineer our products, services or intellectual property or otherwise obtain, misappropriate or use our intellectual property and other information that we regard as confidential or proprietary to create products and services that compete with ours.
+There can be no assurance our intellectual property rights will be sufficient to prevent third parties from offering competitive products or services or that unauthorized third parties will not attempt to copy them or our intellectual property, including our innovations or technologies, or use, misappropriate or disclose information that we consider confidential or proprietary.
+It is possible for third parties, including our competitors, to obtain patents relating to products, services, innovations and technologies that overlap or compete with ours and for such third parties to assert, and third parties have in the past asserted, that our products, services, innovations and technologies infringe their patents.
+Even though we may hold patents covering our products, services, innovations and technologies, it is possible for such third-party patents to effectively block the use of our products, services, innovations and technologies.
+In such cases, those third parties can seek to charge us a licensing fee or preclude the use of our products, services or intellectual property or otherwise obtain, misappropriate or use our intellectual property and other information that we regard as confidential or proprietary to create products and services that compete with ours.